 The extent of repair depends on the scope of the damage.
 Wood materials on walls, ceiling, and shelves may not dry properly, requiring replacement.
 The floor may need retiling, and an application of a fresh coat of paint can be done to restore the area.

-Not all damages will be seen, some will be noticed after the restoration team is packed up.
+Not all damages will be seen, some will be noticed after the cleanup restoration team is packed up.
 Be ready for additional expenses to cover repairs.
 For instance, defective electrical equipment, faulty electrical systems, leaky faucet water pipes, and cabinet repairs.